jbampton/tooling-docs/apache-trusted-release/platform.md

 2. CRUD on
    - Releases - Delete is not removal.
 It is a stage.
    - Artifacts - Managed with a Release.
-Sysadmins can do targeted full CRUD on artifacts if required.
+Infra can do targeted full CRUD on artifacts if required.
    - Public Signing Keys - Delete only if unused.
    - Votes - Store each vote in metadata.
    - SBOMs - Special files stored in the release folder.